kibimon/activitymon/monstrpub-levels/README.md

 ##  1. Introduction  ##

 The [Mon Vocabulary][] defines `mon:Mon` as `rs:Ranked` objects, which may have levels and gain experience.
-However, no processing requirements for `rs:level` or `rs:experience` are included in the [ActivityMon Core][] specification.
+However, no processing requirements for `rs:level` or `rs:experience` are included in the [MonStrPub Core][] specification.
-This specification defines a basic set of requirements for assigning and handling mon levels on servers as part of the larger [ActivityMon][] protocol.
+This specification defines a basic set of requirements for assigning and handling mon levels on servers as part of the larger [MonStrPub][] protocol.

 ###  1.1 Relationship to Other Specifications

-This document is an **OPTIONAL** part of the [ActivityMon][] set of specifications.
+This document is an **OPTIONAL** part of the [MonStrPub][] set of specifications.
-Conform to this specification is **RECOMMENDED** for ActivityMon implementations which intend to set or handle the `rp:level` or `rp:experience` properties on `mon:Mon`.
+Conform to this specification is **RECOMMENDED** for MonStrPub implementations which intend to set or handle the `rp:level` or `rp:experience` properties on `mon:Mon`.

 This document uses the vocabulary defined in the [Mon Vocabulary][] specification.
 This vocabulary itself depends on that defined in the [Roleplaying Vocabulary][] specification.

-This document assumes conformance with the [ActivityMon Core][].
+This document assumes conformance with the [MonStrPub Core][].

 This document defines an [ActivityPub][] extension, and depends upon both the [Activity Vocabulary][] and [ActivityStreams 2.0][].